French National Gendarmerie

 The Reserve is composed of civilian volunteers and former members of the Gendarmerie.
 This Reserve is operational in peace time as well as in case of crisis.
 Reservists carry out the same missions as the active personnel, except tasks requesting specific technical skills related to criminal investigations.
 The Reserve is a back-up force, flexible, and can be called-up quickly.

-NCOs: they are security and crime investigation professionals and close to the population.
+The NCOs are security and crime investigation professionals who work close to the population.

-CTA/CSTAGN NCOs: their specific duties can be administration, housing, catering, mechanics, gunsmiths, printers …
+The CTA/CSTAGN personnel’s specific duties can be administration, human resources management, housing, catering, mechanics, gunsmiths, printers …

-Assistant gendarmes: they are in charge of assisting NCOs.
+The Assistant gendarmes are in charge of assisting NCOs.
 For the young population, being an assistant gendarme, provides first professional experiences and a springboard for possible future careers within the Institution.

 Recruitment and training